Independence and Ethics

 Privacy & Transparency of Donors

-ISD aims to be as transparent as possible, and we have published this policy to communicate our approach to all of our stakeholders.
-We operate in accordance with the Charity Commission’s Know your Donor principle and will make reasonable and appropriate attempts to identify any individual or organisation that gives us financial support, particularly where significant sums are being donated or the circumstances of the donation give rise to notable risk.
+ISD aims to be as transparent as possible, and we have published this policy to communicate our approach to all our stakeholders.
+We operate in accordance with the UK Charity Commission’s Know your Donor principle and will make reasonable and appropriate attempts to identify any individual or organisation that gives us financial support, particularly where significant sums are being donated or the circumstances of the donation give rise to notable risk.

 If we receive anonymous individual donations, we will do everything possible to confirm that the origins of these donations are legitimate.
-Due Diligence will be carried out to within one month of receiving a gift equal to or greater than £5,000, including anonymous gifts.
-If a donor makes themselves known to ISD but wishes their gift to remain anonymous, we will honour these wishes on the basis that the donation is received in line with our Fundraising Criteria and carries no significant reputational risk.
+Due Diligence will be carried out within one month of receiving a gift equal to or greater than £5,000, including anonymous gifts.
+If a donor makes themselves known to ISD but wishes their gift to remain anonymous, we will honour these wishes on the basis that the donation is received in line with our Fundraising Criteria (above) and carries no significant reputational risk.

-When deciding whether to accept a donation, the CEO and the Trustees have a duty to demonstrate to the Charity Commission that they have acted in the best interest of the charity, and that association with any particular donor does not compromise ISD in any way.
-Upon initial review by the Senior Leadership Team, if any of these criteria are in question then a full risk assessment will be undertaken and reviewed by the Board for final decision.
+When deciding whether to accept a donation, the CEO and the Trustees have a duty to demonstrate to regulators such as the UK Charity Commission that they have acted in the best interest of the charity, and that association with any particular donor does not compromise ISD in any way.
+Upon initial review by the Leadership Team, if any of these criteria are in question then a full risk assessment will be undertaken and reviewed by the Board for final decision.
 If at any point an existing or historic donor would no longer meet ISD’s fundraising criteria, the funding and donor will be re-evaluated and ISD reserves the right to no longer accept funding from that source.

 ISD’s Core Ethics Principles are put into action and enforced, both in their letter and spirit, through our Ethics Process.
-The ISD Ethics Process is the series of activities that ISD staff undertake when planning a new research activity, as well as the regular actions that ISD takes as an organisation in order to ensure that its actions remain compliant with its ethics principles, and that those principles remain up to date.
+The ISD Ethics Process is the series of activities that ISD staff undertake when planning a new research activity, as well as the regular activities that ISD undertakes as an organisation in order to ensure that its actions remain compliant with its ethics principles, and that those principles remain up to date.
 This work is overseen by our designated Ethics Officer, who at present is Jacob Davey.